Cru (Christian organization): History

 According to the historian Turner, the Nigerian Idowu Johnson, a student at UCLA, became Campus Crusade's first overseas representative in 1954.
 After returning to Nigeria, Johnson became an evangelist at his home university.
 In 1958, the South Korean Dr. Joon Gon Kim became Campus Crusade's first permanent overseas staff member and established the group's first overseas mission.
 A Pakistani Fuller Seminary student Kundan Massey founded Campus Crusade's first chapter in Pakistan.
 By the end of the 1950s, Campus Crusade was active in three countries.
 Campus Crusade's overseas expansion accentuated friction with the InterVarsity Christian Fellowship, which also maintained overseas chapters.

 In 1961, Bill and Vonette Bright participated in the evangelistic ministry World Vision's Tokyo crusade and used it as an opportunity to expand Campus Crusade's outreach in Japan.
 During the 1960s, Campus Crusade's expanded its international outreach and expanded to 45 countries including the United Kingdom.
 As a result, Bright appointed Ray Nethery and Bob Kendall as directors of the group's work in Asia and Latin America respectively.
 In 1967, Bill sent 55 Campus Crusade workers to establish the ministry's presence in British universities.
 Campus Crusade's British outreach became known as Agapé.
 That same year, branches were established in Canadian and Australian campuses which eventually became known as the Power to Change Ministries.

 Following the resignation of Campus Crusade's Asia director Nethery in 1968, Bill Bright appointed Bailey Marks as the new Asia director and tasked him with bringing more organizational unity to Crusade's Asian ministries.
 After touring the nine Asian countries where Crusade had a presence, Marks built a training center in Manila, the Philippines for the purpose of training all Asian staff in the organization's philosophy and techniques.
 While Campus Crusade did not abandon its principle of indigenous leadership, more emphasis was placed on ensuring that local leaders followed the organization's policies.
 Opposition to increased central control led a third of the 90 Asian staff members to resign from Campus Crusade.
 Their replacements embraced Crusade's evangelism models.

 Building on the success of Explo '72, Campus Crusade organized the Explo '74 conference in Seoul, which reportedly attracted 300,000 delegates.
 One of the conference's evening meetings reportedly attracted an estimated 1.5 million people with 320,000 reportedly converting to Christianity.
-Bill Bright also expressed support for the conservative, anti-Communist South Korean President Park Chung-hee, who imposed martial law and assumed dictatorial powers in 1972.
+Bill Bright also expressed support for the conservative, anti-Communist South Korean President Park Chung Hee, who imposed martial law and assumed dictatorial powers in 1972.
 Bright claimed that the Explo '74 conference indicated that Park's regime preserved religious freedom.

 During the late 1970s, Campus Crusade began to shift its emphasis from university evangelism to encouraging students to serve as Crusade missionaries upon graduation.
 According to the historian Turner, the number of American staff serving overseas doubled to 660 between 1977 and 1981.

-In 2011, The New York Times reported that Cru has 25,000 missionaries in 191 countries.
+In 2011, The New York Times reported that Cru had 25,000 missionaries in 191 countries.